BALADURGAG24/my-github-portfolio/README.md

-# 🌐 Hariharan's GitHub Portfolio
+# 🌐 BALADURGA's GitHub Portfolio

 This is a personal GitHub portfolio website built using HTML, CSS, and JavaScript.
 It dynamically fetches and displays real-time data from my GitHub profile using the GitHub REST API and includes multiple widgets, visual stats, and interactive features.